Flutter Video Calling Tutorial

 Please make sure you are using the latest version of Flutter from the stable channel:

-Now, open your IDE and start a new Flutter application called flutter_video_calling_demo.
+Now, open your IDE and start a new Flutter application.
+For this tutorial, we are choosing to call it 'video_calling_tutorial'.
 If you are using Android Studio (recommended) make sure to create the project as a Flutter application and keep all default settings.

 Create Flutter Project